How (and What) to Store Food for Emergencies: 20 Basics You MUST Have to Start Your Food Storage Off Right

 Other grains you should store include rolled oats and quinoa (really a seed, but treated like a grain).

 I'm just going to lump these all together in this category.
-Be sure you have plenty of baking soda, baking powder, salt for baking, yeast (keep the expiration date in mind), on hand!
+Be sure you have plenty of baking soda, baking powder, salt for baking, yeast (keep the expiration date in mind) on hand!

 I gave powdered milk its own section because it serves so many purposes.
 Although it doesn't taste that great, you can certainly drink it, add it to your oatmeal, and also use it to bake with.

-Spices can make a bland meal taste gourmet!
-You can buy bulk spices at Costco, Amazon, or Starwest Botanicals (highest quality).
 Here are some spices to always have: Chili Powder, Smoked Paprika, Oregano, Thyme, Rosemary, Garlic, Onion, Cayenne, Turmeric, Curry, Jerk seasoning, and so many more.
 Don't forget Salt and Pepper!

 Bouillon granules are also great to keep on hand.
 We store broth, but in case you run out or don't have any, you can make some great broth with a little chicken or beef bouillon.